- Books, Literature, and Writing»

 Then, upon leaving his home for to start another day, he glanced to the left of his front door.
 To his shocking discovery, he saw it.
 Perhaps fifty feet away, down a clear path, there it stood, and he couldn’t believe his eyes—a lamppost in the middle of the wood.

 Looking this way and that he saw no one else around and heard nothing, not even birds chirping or squirrels scampering about—silence.
 He was there—alone.

 Then, curiously he slowly ventured toward that lamppost.
 Reaching it, he clutched it, still looking around.
 But he saw no one else around, nor any sounds of any kind.
 Suddenly, yet grasping that lamppost, he dropped to his knees.

 At sundown that evening, upon retiring for the night, Cullen recalled the day’s events.
 He then realized, “I live in a wardrobe—on the edge of Narnia—here in my home, residing here comfortably and securely, safe from the schemes of the evil one.”
 He then also realized, “But I cannot stay here all the time.
 I have to venture out there through this wardrobe occasionally to attend to my business.”

 Peering out the front door, he sighed, “Venturing out there,” a chill absorbed his bones, “into that cold dark world of mankind….”
 He could not imagine.

-Then, clinging to his eternal hope when once again his native homeland—his Narnia— will all be restored to those long lost days of glory, he cried, “Almighty Three-in-One Creator, here am I, ready even to go into the cold and dark of Narnia with Your Truth and Light; I will carry it at any cost.”
+Then, he clung to his eternal hope when once again his native homeland—his Narnia— will all be restored to those long lost days of glory.
+“Almighty Three-in-One Creator," he cried, "here am I, ready even to go into the cold and dark of Narnia with Your Truth and Light; I will carry it at any cost.”

 Consider a similar story Journey into Reality.